House Grail is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Janka Hardness Scale 700

 Silver Maple is known for its light-beige/white color that can sometimes even become reddish-brown.
 It’s another soft maple species that’s easy to work with, making it great for all DIYers, especially beginners.
-This is another maple type that can burn while in contact with high-speed machinery, so be careful!
+It is another type that can burn while in contact with high-speed saws, so be careful!

 Silver Maple is commonly straight-grained but can be wavy as well.
 You can use it for DIY crates, boxes, furniture, or other interesting wooden items.
-Ensure you are wearing protective gear while working on this Maple species, as it can cause skin irritation.
+Ensure you wear protective gear while working on Silver Maple since it can cause skin irritation.

 Pros